 People need to feel safe to be engaged in their work and empowered to make choices.
 Psychological safety—the belief that you can speak up, make reasonable mistakes, and bring your true self to work without negative consequences—has always been important.
 But today, as organizations try out different ways to work together—such as work from anywhere or fractional consulting—it’s paramount.

 According to The 4 Stages of Psychological Safety: Defining the Path to Inclusion and Innovation, people experience four levels of psychological safety:

 To make people feel safe—at any stage—organizations need to make safety a clear priority.

 Organizations need to create space for new ideas, encourage people to speak up, and openly discuss how failure is handled.
 Only then, will people truly reach their full potential.

 At Salo, our purpose is to build a world that works better together.

 As a nationwide talent firm, we have a unique insight into the business challenges our clients face each year.
-This model is based on knowledge collected during our nearly 20 years in the talent industry.
+This model is based on knowledge collected through over 20 years in the talent industry.

 In today’s market, talent is an organization’s biggest competitive advantage, the not-so-secret weapon, and the scarcest resource.
 We hope this model—with its focus on putting people first—will help your organization attract (and retain) top talent, achieve your vision, and fulfill your purpose.